daveschudel/Fedora-KDE/README.md

 I use one option for dnf, set in <code>/etc/dnf/dnf.conf</code>.

 ```
 fastestmirror=1  # The default setting is off.
-If you have problems after setting this
+If you have problems after setting this revert back.
 ```

 I also use the -y parameter to suppress the 'Are you sure' messages.<br>